1: How may a district “bank” existing MWELO compliant irrigated landscape areas not previously submitted to DSA?

 3: Do these Outdoor Water Use Regulations apply to relocatable buildings?

-A: Yes, for newly constructed relocatables, with a total of 1,600 square feet or greater, the new outdoor water use regulations (Section 5.304.6) apply per scoping Section 301.4.1.
+A: Yes, for projects involving replacement of a relocatable building, with a total of 1,600 square feet or greater, the outdoor water use regulations (Section 5.304.6) apply per scoping Section 301.4.1.

-4: Can a landscape only project be reviewed over-the-counter (OTC)?
+4: Will a landscape-only project be reviewed as an “over-the-counter” project (OTC)?

 A: No, an over-the-counter (OTC) appointment is not necessary for landscape only projects.
-The required documents and fee payment can be mailed in or dropped off, and then coordinated with the intake specialist.
+Submittal of the required documents and fee payment may be coordinated with the Intake Specialist.

-5: If an existing relocatable building on a site is being moved to a different location on the same site, is it exempt from the landscape regulations, or does it need to be reviewed as other projects to see if the project meets one of the form DSA 1-L triggers?
+5: If an existing relocatable building on a site is being moved to a different location on the same site, is it exempt from the landscape regulations?

 6: For projects that have greater than 1600 sq. ft. of conditioned space, it is required to have the form DSA 1-L filled out and the $500 fee paid before final approval of the project.
 Is the 8-1/2x11 hard copy of the Site Landscape Area Location Plan required before DSA approval, too?

-7: Is a campus exempt from the Minimum Rehabilitated Landscape Area (MRLA) requirement (per CALGreen Section 301.4.1) if there are no irrigated landscape areas on the entire campus being submitted?
+7: Is a campus exempt from the Minimum Rehabilitated Landscape Area (MRLA) requirement (per CALGreen Section 301.4.1) if there are no irrigated landscape areas on the entire campus?